Online Masters in Spiritual FormationApply Online »

 PRTH7580.
-Seminar on Spirituality & Ministry (4 credits): This is a course designed to give a small group, intensive experience in which the relationship between spiritual formation and ordained ministry is considered.
+Spirituality of Soul Care (4 credits): This is a course designed to give a small group, intensive experience in which the relationship between spiritual formation and ordained ministry is considered.
 The course includes examination of the minister as person, professional, and practitioner.
 The small group will be located in the locale of the student.
 It will be made up of ministers and laypersons who will provide the optimum group experience.

 PRTH7980.
 Spiritual Direction (4 credits): This course explores the meaning and place, as well as some of the models and dynamics, of the ministry of spiritual direction through an intensive experience.
 Participants will experience being mentored by a spiritual director, receive feedback on their own ministry of offering spiritual direction, and consider the place of spiritual direction within their own ministries.
 A reflective journal of spiritual direction will be required.
 The spiritual mentor will be someone located in the locale of the student.